asappresearch/flambe/README.rst

 * Run experiments **remotely** over many workers, including full AWS integration
 * Easily share experiment configurations, results, and model weights with others

+Flambe offers an end to end experience by connecting the dots between a curated set of frameworks.
+In doing so, Flambe is focused on creating the best user experience possible.

 Installation
 ------------